 Unique Gifts for Farmers and Ranchers

+The Cross Five Cattle Coolers are dual-compartment, color-coded animal vaccination/medication organization system.
+The cooler is a custom roto-molded cooler with 1 ½ inch polyurethane insulation throughout the entire cooler, including through the center divider.
+With proper amounts of ice or heat, the cooler will hold the temp for a few days!

-2, 3 and 4 Holster Dual Compartment, Color-Coded Livestock Vaccination/ Medication Organization Cooler Systems AND 2 and 3 Holster Fishing Coolers
+Also available: 2, 3 and 4 Holster Dual Compartment, Color-Coded Livestock Vaccination/ Medication Organization Cooler Systems and 2 and 3 Holster Fishing Cooler.

 Cross Five Cattle Coolers